-There is no evidence that international trade is or may be a threat to the survival of this species; as such, the species is demonstrably not in trade.
-There is no suspected or demonstrable potential international demand for the species.
+There is no evidence that trade is or may be a threat to the survival of this species; as such, the species is demonstrably not in trade.
+There is no suspected or demonstrable potential demand for the species.
 Future commercial trade is unlikely.
-Therefore L. conditor does not meet the basic criteria for inclusion on Appendix I. L. conditor is eligible for transfer from Appendix I to Appendix II in accordance with Resolution Conf.
+Therefore L. conditor does not meet the criteria for inclusion on Appendix I. Leporillus conditor is eligible for transfer from Appendix I to Appendix II in accordance with Resolution Conf.
 9.24 (Rev CoP17).